Probation/Dismissal

 Undergraduate students taking summer classes should be aware that ANY course, or any combination of courses, constitutes a full semester's work in terms of academic standards.
 The student at highest risk is one who, at the beginning of summer classes, is:

-• "continued on probation" (as the result of successful dismissal appeal).
+• "continued on Academic Warning Before Dismissal" (as the result of successful dismissal appeal).

 Under certain circumstances, taking a single course could appropriately cause a student to be academically dismissed from the University, particularly if the student receives a grade below C.

-Any student who is unsure of the effect of summer work on their probation/dismissal status should consult with an academic advisor before taking any summer course or combination of summer courses.
+Any student who is unsure of the effect of summer work on their Academic Warning/dismissal status should consult with an academic advisor before taking any summer course or combination of summer courses.

 no iconAcademic Dismissal